sara-sabr/ITStrategy/presentations/en/SLF.md

 --

-### How are you handling those changes right now?
+### How are we handling those changes right now?

-1. How often, per month, do your priorities change?
+1. Priorities
-2. How often do you have to revisit your project estimates?
+2. Revisited Project Estimates
-3. How many of your commitments depend on another team's ability to deliver?
+3. Dependencies to Other Teams

 Note: